DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://www.nginx.com/resources/glossary/reverse-proxy-server/](https://www.nginx.com/resources/glossary/reverse-proxy-server/)***↗.***

-# What is NodeJS, NPM, and NVM, and PNPM?
+# What is NodeJS, NPM, NVM, and PNPM?

 NodeJS is a free, JavaScript (JS) server runtime.
 It runs JS code as single-threaded, non-blocking, asynchronous programs, which makes it very memory efficient.
 NodeJS performs many system-level tasks, but is commonly used to run JS servers.